epi2me-labs/wf-somatic-variation/docs/08_pipeline_overview.md

 Currently, the following components can run in tumor-only mode:
 - base workflow: BAM coverage and QC statistics
 - `--mod`: the workflow will run modkit on the tumor BAM file, but will skip the differentially modified region and loci detection
-- `--sv`: the workflow will run nanomonsv on the tumor BAM file, and all the additional post-processing requested